-Good nutrition and hydration are essential to positive mental and physical wellbeing.
+Good nutrition and hydration are essential for positive mental and physical wellbeing.

-The importance of nutrition and hydration in the prevention of numerous illnesses and the maintenance of physical and mental health and well-being has long been recognised.
+The importance of good nutrition and hydration, in the prevention of numerous illnesses and the maintenance of physical and mental health & well-being, has long been recognised.

-The role of nutrition and hydration is an obvious but under utilised factor in mental health and therefore delays in treatment.
+The role of good nutrition and hydration is an obvious, but under utilised factor, in mental health.
 There is a growing body of research which indicates that foods and fluids plays an important role in the development, management and prevention of specific mental health problems.
 Achieving the nutritional and hydration needs of all service users is a priority and is an integral part of effective health care.

-We have developed a Trust nutrition and hydration strategy and policy, which are overseen and monitored by our Nutrition and Hydration Steering Group.
-You can view these on the policies and procedures section of YourSpace.
+We have developed a Trust Nutrition & Hydration Strategy and policy, which are overseen and monitored by our Nutrition and Hydration Steering Group.
+You can view the policy on the policies and procedures section of YourSpace.

 Nutrition and hydration for patients

 For our patients, malnutrition and dehydration are a significant risk, and both contribute to significant harm.
-Making sure our patients get the nutrients they need from their diet supports and speeds up recovery.
+Making sure our patients get the nutrients they need from their diet supports health and can speed up recovery.

 Healthier eating for all